console6500/golang-exploration/README.md

 - Create repo
 - add files from exercise files
 - click actions tab
-- no choices under continuous integration that pop out
+- no choices under continuous integration that pop out; Go project is suggested.
 - select go under suggested actions
 - add `workflow_dispatch` to the triggers
-- add the following under "runs_on"...
+- Give the workflow permission to write to the Actions summary.
+Add the following under "runs_on"...
 ```
     permissions:
       checks: write
 ```

-- change "Set up Go" to:
+- Use `go.mod` to determine the version of go instead of setting it in the workflow; Cache the libraries to speed up workflow runs.
+Change "Set up Go" to:
 ```
     - name: Set up Go
       uses: actions/setup-go@v3